Copy png to clipboard via gimp-console

 Try this:

-* Ctrl-V to copy the image a second time: it should work
+* Ctrl-V to copy the image a fourth time: it won't work, because Gimp is no longer here to service it.

 On a side note, having batch process use the clipboard is treacherous; while they run you cannot do anything on your system since they could overwrite what you put in the clipboard.